The Acme Brewery of San Francisco was established in 1907 by

 the Fairy Ice Cream Co. merged with Acme.

-They used the eagle label from the Union Brewing & Malting Co. that had
+label they used the eagle label from the Union Brewing & Malting Co. that had

 The plant also did contract brewing for at least one other company.
 As